wickhill/dragon-beats/README.md

 ## Project Origins

-* []() Origins: Tuning into Focus:

-DragonBeats originated from our motivation to create a useful application for students who wanted music to enhance extended study sessions.
-Being students ourselves, we recognized the need to efficiently assemble music playlists from genres that would enhance concentration during study hours.
-DragonBeats, our music web app built using the Spotify Web API, integrates our knowledge of third-party APIs, authorization flows, and user accessibility.
-It features genres like Classical, Jazz, and Nature Sounds, with curated playlists designed to support focused study environments.
+DragonBeats originated from our motivation to create a useful application for students who are seeking music to enhance extended study sessions.
+Built using Spotify's API, DragonBeats integrates our knowledge of third-party APIs, authorization flows, and user accessibility.
+DragonBeats features genres like Classical, Jazz, and Nature Sounds, with curated playlists designed to support focused study environments.

 <p align="right">(<a href="#top">back to top</a>)</p>